 I have a long history working to help North Carolina nonprofits better use communication technology to advance their missions.
 But even when I started doing this work in 1996, there was one person who was already the “old guard” of nonprofit tech in North Carolina.
 Her name is Judy Hallman.
 In 1989, Judy helped to create local, public tech resources through PIN, Inc. PIN spawned NC Communities and RTPnet, the latter of which provided e-mail and web hosting as well as support to nonprofits way back when their only options were AOL and Compuserve. (anyone remember HandsNet?)
 Two weeks ago, Judy was recognized with a lifetime achievement award from the Nonprofit Technology Network at their conference in Washington, DC.

+I had a great time today at the 2010 N.C.
+Tech for Good Conference.
+(Izzy enjoyed the reception afterward.)
 I did a talk called “How to think like a network,” which is my latest iteration of my favorite subject: the five aspects of effective networks, a.k.a. network-centric advocacy.
 I’ve been talking to nonprofits, geeks, and …Continue reading "How to keep thinking like a network"